insomnyawolf/Ps3CameraDriver/README.md

 May need some help

+### Camera image decoding issue

-* De-vayer firler not working properly
+De-bayer filter may not working properly

+Maybe i am not reading the sensor data properly lol

+Even with a simple filter the image is broken, looks like it gets shifted each couple rows a bit

-* Camera output performance is low (i am trying to optimize it but for some reason it breaks when i try to do so ;-;)
+### Camera output performance is bad

+I am trying to optimize it but for some reason it breaks when i try to do so ;-;